Polenta Citrus Sable (Sand) Cookie Snaps

 Zest from one organic orange

 1/4 cup confectioners' sugar, sifted

 1/4 teaspoon salt (optional)

 1/4 cup polenta*

 Add the butter into a Kitchen Aid mixer bowl and beat on a medium speed with a paddle attachment until smooth.
 Turn to low speed and add the sugars, orange zest and salt and continue beating for about a minute longer.
 Throughout the process, scrape the edges of the mixer bowl once in a while.
-Add the egg yolks and mix until blended.
+Add the egg yolks and vanilla and mix until blended.

 Add the flour and polenta in three batches and keep beating on low for 30 seconds to 1 minute.
 Use a rubber spatula to mix further if flour is not entirely incorporated.
 Process the dough as little as possible.